-Usually, going outside your plan’s network of providers results in higher deductibles, lower reimbursement by your insurer, and lower coverage levels, costing you more money.
+Usually, going outside your plan’s network of providers results in higher deductibles, lower reimbursement by your insurer, and lower coverage levels, which costs you more money.
 Of course, if the doctor you want is out-of-network, the higher cost and inconvenience may be worth it.

 For primary care doctors, is there an annual or monthly fee to join the practice?
 If so, what do you get for it?

-An increasing number of primary care doctors charge their patients monthly or annual fees to access care at their practices.
-At some of these practices (sometimes referred to as “concierge” or “boutique” practices), these payments, which can run as high as $1,000 to $2,000 a year, buy VIP access to premium care, increased time with doctors, same- or next-day appointments, or even house calls
+An increasing number of practices, especially for primary care, charge monthly or annual fees.
+At some of these practices (sometimes referred to as “concierge” or “boutique” practices), these payments, which can run as high as $1,000 to more than $3,000 a year, buy VIP access to premium care, increased time with doctors, same- or next-day appointments, or even house calls.